 - For the vinaigrette

 - 4 shallots, minced

-- 1/2 red Thai chili pepper (bird chili pepper), seeded and minced
+- 1/2 red Thai chile pepper (bird chili pepper), seeded and minced

 - 1 tablespoon chopped thyme

 - 1/4 cup balsamic vinegar

 - Ground white pepper

 - For the beets

 - 1 bunch each red, gold, and candy-stripe (chioggia) baby beets, trimmed and scrubbed